 So we headed to the pantry, and the words “cake,” “toffee,” “salted caramel,” and cream cheese quickly followed.
 The experiment was on, and a cake was in the works in the kitchen.

-If I were told I could have one last dessert, it would be the caramel fudge pecan cake at Pasta House.
-(It’s a franchise Italian restaurant that we have here in the midwest.)
+If I were told I could have one last dessert, it would be the caramel fudge pecan cake at Pasta House restaurant.
 So keeping $4.99/slice of cake in mind, I wanted to see if we could create something similar for when the craving rears it’s ugly head, hoping I could save a whoppin’ $4.99/slice.
 I’d like to say that although it’s not the same, (because we added peanut butter) it will sure conquer that sweet-tooth craving that I have.

 Chocolate Peanut Butter Cake Tutorial & Recipe Below